hzzzzzhappy/3D-Anomaly-Detection/README.md

 3. [ShapeGuided](#ShapeGuided (Paper)) A classic paper on reconstruction methods, detailing image reconstruction and related technologies.
 4. [BTF](#BTF): A classic paper on traditional methods, covering foundational algorithms and technical applications.
 5. [PointAD](#PointAD): A classic paper that uses LLM (Large Language Models), exploring the application of language models in problem-solving.

-***Disclaimer***: Our recommendations are based on papers with open-source code or methods.
+#### Disclaimer: Our recommendations are based on papers with open-source code or methods.
 We have no conflicts of interest with most of the content, and these papers are provided solely for learning purposes for beginners.
 If you have a more classic paper, please contact us.
 ---
 ## Datasets